 What is the quality of care?

-Even after they found the appropriate facility for Don, many questions remained.
-Now, they were around Don’s insurance needs.
+Even after they found the appropriate facility for him, many questions remained.
+Now, they were around insurance.
 Because his condo and car were sold, he no longer needed insurance coverage for them.
 However, he still needed personal property coverage for the personal items in his apartment and liability insurance so he could move freely around the facility.

-To get the appropriate coverage for Don, his family purchased the “Assisted Living Care” endorsement from his daughter’s Home and Highway® policy.
+To get the appropriate coverage, his family purchased the “Assisted Living Care” endorsement from his daughter’s Home and Highway® policy.
 This endorsement provided liability coverage and up to $15,000 in contents coverage, which was perfect for his possessions.
 The endorsement also gave extra coverage for items like a wheelchair, dentures, and eyeglasses.

 No one should travel this road alone.
 If you need help or support regarding Alzheimer’s disease, click here.
 If you have questions about insurance coverage, contact your insurance agent.